 PPO dental insurance plans utilize a network of dental providers to reduce plan costs.
 By seeing “In-Network” providers, members typically get more comprehensive coverage and those providers only charge the lower in network rates.
 Members can also usually see Out of Network dentists though there may be some benefit limitations and dentists can balance bill for additional charges.

-Full coverage dental insurance plans typically offer benefits for preventive care like routine oral exams, cleanings, and filling, as well as major services such as dentures, root canals and crowns.
+Full coverage dental insurance plans typically offer benefits for preventive care like routine oral exams, cleanings, and fillings, as well as major services such as dentures, root canals and crowns.
 Many plans will also include benefits for orthodontic services and some even have benefits for dental implants.
 These plans are more comprehensive in nature and generally make benefit payments to providers.

 Indemnity dental insurance plans are generally known as “fee for service” plans.
 These plans typically have a higher Out of Network payment so you can see any dentist of your choice.
 These plans are often classified as Indemnity or Open Choice plans.